 Top-Paying Animal Health Careers

-There are several careers in the animal health field that offer compensation in the range of $50,000 or more per year.
-While veterinary medicine is commonly recognized as a high paying career path by members of the general public, there are a number of other animal health career options that can offer high salaries.
-Below are a few animal health options (including veterinary medicine) that offer strong salaries beginning with the top-paying job of board-certified veterinarian with compensation topping $200,000 a year.
+Several careers in the animal health field offer compensation of $50,000 or more per year.
+While people generally recognize veterinary medicine as a high-paying career path, a number of other animal health career options can offer high salaries, with the top-paying job in the field, board-certified veterinarian, with compensation topping $200,000 a year.

-When considering all veterinary salaries (not just those of vets who are board certified), The Bureau of Labor Statistics (BLS) reports that veterinarians earn a median salary of $88,770.
-The best-paid veterinarians earn $161,070, while the lowest-paid earn $52,470, according to the most recent statistics.
+When considering all veterinary salaries (not just those of vets who are board certified), The Bureau of Labor Statistics (BLS) reports that veterinarians earn a median salary of $90,420.
+The best-paid veterinarians earn $159,320, while the lowest-paid earn $53,980, according to the most recent statistics, published in 2017.

 Animal nutritionists work to create nutritionally balanced rations for pets and livestock.
 Animal nutritionists are included as a part of the food scientist category in surveys conducted by the BLS.
 According to the BLS, animal nutritionists average an annual salary of $60,390 a year.
 Most of these scientists make from $37,830 to $120,500 a year.
 Nutritionists who achieve board certification as veterinary nutritionists can earn significantly higher salaries.